 Gross Misdemeanor DWI / DUI

 In Minnesota a 2nd or 3rd degree DWI is a gross misdemeanor offense.
+Getting charged with these offenses can present a large amount of questions and confusion.
+The experienced team of DUI Minnesota Attorneys at Gerald Miller can help you navigate your next steps.
 The presence of one or more of the following aggravating factors in addition to the new offense can lead to a 2nd or 3rd degree DWI charge:

 - A prior impaired driving incident, such as an alcohol-related license revocation or DWI conviction, within 10 years of the present incident.